stew675/standup5x5/README.md

 ### Building and Running

-Just run make and execute `./a25` or `./s25`
+Just run make and execute `./a25`, `./s25 -v`, `./v25 -v` or `./525 -v`

-**a25** should take around 0.025-0.050s to complete depending on your hardware

-**s25** should take around 0.008-0.016s to complete depending on your hardware

-Both algorithms uses a bit-wise representation of the words for efficiency of comparing
+I've set the default compiler to `clang-12` in the Makefile, as this produces the fastest executables in my testing, but edit the Makefile and switch to `gcc` if that's what you have

+s25, v25, and 525 all support the **-v** option which will emit run-time metrics Omit the **-v** option if measuring with the `time` shell call, however since it typically takes about 1ms for an executable to get up and running, the times reported by `time` will be slightly higher than the internally measured times.

-`s25` is the more recent solution, and takes some arguments.
-For speed, all solutions are written to a `solutions.txt` file.
+For speed, all solutions are written to a file named `solutions.txt` in the current directory

-The arguments are:
+Excluding `a25`, the full arguments are:

-`s25 [-v] [-t num_threads] [-f word-file]`
+`[s25|v25|525] [-v] [-t num_threads] [-f word-file]`

-- _-v_ : `s25` normally produces no console output.  `-v` allows it to emit metrics
+- **-v** : Normally no console output is produced.  `-v` allows the executable to emit metrics
-- _-t_ : Allows the user to specify the number of threads to use.
-By default `s25` will used 2 less threads than there are CPUs on the system
+- **-t** : Allows the user to specify the number of threads to use.
+By default the executables will used 1 or 2 less threads than there are CPUs on the system
-- _-f_ : Allows the user to specify an input word file to use.
-By default `s25` will use the alpha words set.
+- **-f** : Allows the user to specify an input word file to use.
+By default the executables will use the words-alpha.txt file

+### Execution Times

+My development systems are a desktop AMD 5950x based PC, and an Intel i7-1165G7 based laptop.
+On my AMD system, the following (internal) times are seen:

+**a25** takes around 19ms to complete, using 14 threads

+**s25** takes around 3.5ms to complete using 14 threads

+**v25** takes around 1.9ms to complete using 14 threads

+**525** won't run on my AMD system.
+On my Intel laptop it takes 2.8ms to complete using 8 threads.
+I estimate that on a full desktop runtimes of 1.6ms should be achievable

+All algorithms uses a bit-wise representation of the words for efficiency of comparing All algorithms also implement lockless thread co-ordination for speed.

 ### History